thaliaarchi/omniwsa/docs/drafts/scanner.md

 For bytes clients, this will give better line/col positions.

-For the Palaiologos dialect, this only impacts char literals, which still need to be effectively bytes.
-When a char is encoded as more than byte, emit CharData::Char with a CharError::NotByte.
+For the Iczelia dialect, this only impacts char literals, which still need to be effectively bytes.
+When a char is encoded as more than byte, emit `CharData::Char` with a `CharError::NotByte`.
 When a single non-ASCII byte is in quotes, accept it.
-String literals remain StringData::Bytes.
-When a client
+String literals remain `StringData::Bytes`.

 A bytes client likely wants to deal in terms of bytes, but the scanner should not yield positions at an offset between bytes in a valid multi-byte encoding of